 The Appellate Division is also responsible for appeals that stem from civil claims brought by or against the United States.
 These include tort claims brought by individuals and cases involving the administrative actions of federal agencies.
 Civil appeals can also include cases in which the United States has brought an action to advance or enforce environmental or civil rights laws.

-Jonathan H. Koenig, Chief, Appellate Division
+Jonathan H. Koenig, Co-Chief, Appellate Division

 US Attorney's Office, Eastern District of Wisconsin